-On the reward front, this card allows users to earn 5% back on up to $1,500 in combined purchases in bonus categories each quarter (activation required).
-These include things like grocery stores, ground transportation and gas stations.
+On the reward front, this card allows users to Earn 5% cash back on up to $1,500 in combined purchases in bonus categories each quarter you activate.
+Enjoy new 5% categories every 3 months.
+Unlimited 1% cash back on all other purchases.
+Chase categories include things like grocery stores, ground transportation and gas stations.

 If you don't think you'll spend a lot in the 5% back categories Chase offers, you could also opt for the Chase Freedom Unlimited® card, which offers a flat 1.5% back on all purchases but no bonus categories.

-On top of the rewards, cardholders can Earn a $150 Bonus after spending $500 on purchases in your first 3 months from account opening.
+On top of the rewards, cardholders can earn a $200 Bonus after spending $500 on purchases in your first 3 months from account opening.
 That’s a higher bonus than you can get with most no-annual-fee credit cards.

 Highlights of the Chase Freedom®